reportportal/kubernetes/reportportal/README.md

   defaultBucketName:
   integrationSaltPath:
 ```
+Note: If the release is named "minio", then address is "minio.default.svc.cluster.local"

 You can also use Amazon S3 storage instead of self-hosted MinIO's storage through passing S3 endpoint and IAM user access key ID and secret to the RP_BINARYSTORE_MINIO_* env variables, which can be defined via the same parameters in values.yaml.